Failed Trade Policies Have Erroded the Middle Class

 These agreements, which include NAFTA, CAFTA, KORUS and the WTO, have been put into place because powerful moneyed interests have pushed for them.
 Most Americans now oppose NAFTA-like free trade agreements, yet three more were approved at the end of 2011 and have since been implemented.

-When the wealthy are taxed at a higher rate, critics say that the these higher taxes hurt job creators.
+When the wealthy are taxed at higher rates, critics say this hurts job creators.
 Free trade agreements have the opposite effect: they allow “job creators” to move those jobs overseas, leaving much larger numbers of Americans struggling to find a decent job.

 Meanwhile, those “job creators” use their increased profits to perpetuate the system that allows them to do this.
 They do this through making campaign contributions, hiring lobbyists and promising politicians cushy private sector jobs after they leave office.
 This kind of influence has pushed our country toward bad policies again and again.